aintgoin2goa/recap/README.md

 	  "dest": "./dest/"
 	}

-reshot can guide you through the process of creating a config file, just type `reshot` to begin.
+recap can guide you through the process of creating a config file, just type `recap` to begin.

 Once you have a config file you can use it by typing

-    reshot [path_to_config]
+    recap [path_to_config]

 for example, if the config if is the current directory:

-    reshot ./config.json
+    recap ./config.json